kyma-project/telemetry-manager/docs/user/04-metrics.md

 **Cause**: Gateway cannot receive metrics at the given rate.

 **Remedy**: Manually scale out the gateway by increasing the number of replicas for the Metric gateway.
-See [Module Configuration](https://kyma-project.io/#/telemetry-manager/user/01-manager?id=module-configuration).
+See [Module Configuration and Status](https://kyma-project.io/#/telemetry-manager/user/01-manager?id=module-configuration).